NerrickT/OLAF-parsel/README.md

 - ```number_of_chunks```: approximate number of processes to split the operation into.

 ##Contacts and acknowledgments
-OLAF-parsel is derived from the work of Mike Gleason (@mjgleaso) at [https://gist.github.com/mjgleaso/8031067](https://gist.github.com/mjgleaso/8031067), last accessed on 29/06/2015.
+OLAF-parsel is derived from the work of Mike Gleason at [https://gist.github.com/mjgleaso/8031067](https://gist.github.com/mjgleaso/8031067), last accessed on 29/06/2015.
 Read the description of the original function by its author on his blog [here](http://geeohspatial.blogspot.com/2013/12/a-simple-function-for-parallel-queries_18.html).
 I would not have thought of doing this if it wasn't for Mike, to whom I am very grateful.
 Note that, differently than the original function, this implementation is independent of referring to some key or another in the table being chunked.

 Feel free to contact me at [gc1a13@soton.ac.uk](gc1a13@soton.ac.uk) or [on Twitter](https://twitter.com/giacecco) if you are interested in finding out more.